Feline Immunodeficiency Virus (FIV) -

 What makes CatDX testing unique?

-With FIV transmitted by saliva, CatDX tests for the presence of the virus directly in the Saliva.
-Our test is capable of detecting as little as 10 viruses, ensuring an accurate and affordable result.
+CatDX tests for the presence of FIV directly in the Saliva.
+Our test is capable of detecting as little as 100 viruses, ensuring an accurate and affordable result.
 The relative ease of collecting saliva allows you to test for FIV by not having to visit your local vet.
-While the affordable price allows you to test your cat as often as you would like.
+While the affordable price allows you to test your cat as often as needed.

 Order your test now!